jakeozane/Harry_Potter_Analysis/README.md

 Detects character first names and graphs using numpy and matplot

-Todo: Refactor, simplify to improve readability
+Todo: Refactor, simplify and comment to improve readability